Grieg Seafood ASA

 Disclosure of Water Risks in Feed Farming

-The company discloses the baseline water stress score of regions where both soy and palm oil destined for feed are sourced.
-However, the company does not provide this information for other ingredients included within its feed such as rapeseed oil, wheat.
+The company discloses the baseline water stress score for regions where soy and palm oil are sourced but does not provide this information for other feed ingredients like rapeseed oil and wheat.
+Additionally, the company has not disclosed its feed water intensity.

 0.5/1.5